andrew/ultimate-awesome/README.md

 - [awesome-voltagent](https://github.com/voltagent/awesome-voltagent) - Carefully curated list of awesome VoltAgent resources ⚡️.
 - [awesome-go-blogs](https://github.com/wangrenjun/awesome-go-blogs) - A curated list of Gopher Blogs.
 - [awesome-resources](https://github.com/wmarzouki/awesome-resources) - Participants  of Bertelsmann Technology Scholarship created an awesome list of resources and they want to share it with the world, if you find illegal resources please report to us and we will remove.
-- [awesome-continual-segmentation](https://github.com/zhangchbin/awesome-continual-segmentation) - This repo is a collection of AWESOME things about continual semantic segmentation, including papers, code, demos, etc. Feel free to pull request and star.
 - [awesome-albert](https://github.com/albertlauncher/awesome-albert) - A curated list of third party albert extensions.
 - [awesome-nsfw-ai-list](https://github.com/bestailist/awesome-nsfw-ai-list) - A curated list of NSFW AI tools and resources, including AI girlfriend and other NSFW artificial intelligence applications.
 This list aims to provide an overview of cutting-edge NSFW AI technologies for developers, researchers, and enthusiasts interested in this emerging field.
 - [bitcoin-history](https://github.com/bitcoinfo/bitcoin-history) - Internet History, Digital Cryptography, Cypherpunks, Money \ Economics.
 All the history is related to Bitcoin.